BrumfieldLabs/BrumfieldLabs.github.io/index.md

 In addition to FromThePage, we also provide Digital Humanities consulting and software development.

-You can engage us to put on a workshop on a variety of topics including crowdsourcing, software development for the digital humanities, and [IIIF](http://www.brumfieldlabs.com/IIIF_Workshop).
+We offer workshop on a variety of topics including crowdsourcing, software development for the digital humanities, and [IIIF](http://www.brumfieldlabs.com/IIIF_Workshop).

 <h2>Our Projects</h2>
 Some of our other project include: